Putting data at the heart of your recruitment agency.

 Data enrichment is not just a nice to have these days – it’s a necessity of sustainable growth.
 In the ever-changing market, you can’t rely on intuition to make strategic decisions, and if you wait too long to make shifts, you will sacrifice agility and quicker success.
 With data enrichment, you’re not only able to make more placements from existing candidates – but also make a higher profit in general.
 A rich database means faster placements, fewer candidates leaving their new roles, happier clients, and the ability to handle a higher volume of roles.
 It gives you a chance to increase your revenue per recruiter, decrease operational costs, and clearer financial forecasting, so you always know what to expect.

-It’s no secret that targeting the in-market candidates is the key to winning faster and increasing conversion rates - but the value that lies in tailoring your strategy to them is often missed by recruiters.
+It’s no secret that targeting active candidates is the key to winning faster and increasing conversion rates - but the value that lies in tailoring your strategy to them is often missed by recruiters.
 Explore some of the top benefits you can reap from choosing to target them…

-What are the benefits of targeting in-market candidates?
+What are the benefits of targeting active candidates?

 Instead of sending all of your roles to all of your candidates, you can categorise the data within your CRM and tailor the communications for better results.